Learn how to be nominated for Powering Potential and expectations following the programme

 To attend Powering Potential, Year 12 or Year 13 students must be nominated by their school.
 Up to two nominations can be made by each school.

 - Nominator Form (to be completed by school)

-- Powering-Potential-Entry-Form3.docx (this must be completed by the student)
+- Powering-Potential-Entry-Form4.docx (this must be completed by the student)

 - A video (maximum 3 minutes) with the title “Why me?”
-(This is the nominee's opportunity to talk about their passion for science and technology, and their future study plans and plans for their future; their problem solving and communication abilities and what makes them a great problem solver,creative creative and able to think outside the square.
+(This is the nominee's opportunity to talk about their passion for science and technology and what makes them a great problem solver,creative creative and able to think outside the square.
 The judges already know about your scholastic achievements because they have read your application so don't waste the three minutes talking about that.

 - Copy of scholastic record to demonstrate science/technology subjects being studied and academic achievement (verified by your science/technology teacher and Principal)

 - Copy of birth certificate or passport to demonstrate New Zealand citizenship or permanent residency (verified by your science/technology teacher)

 The judging panel are made up of passionate science and technology teachers and those in the education and science research sector.